sanderbroos/jas-rush-hour/README.md

 * Iterative Deepening:
     Solves by running the DFS for increasing depths until a solution is found.
 Very slow, but less memory intensive and always finds the best solution (100% precise).
 * Manual:
-    User can try to solve the puzzle manually.
+    User can try to solve the puzzle manually (should be very close to optimal).
 * ModAstar:
-    Solves by improving a random generated solution using Astar and a specific heuristic.
-Very slow and imprecise.
+    Solves by improving a random generated solution using Astar and a specific heuristic: winning positions cars.
+Slow and imprecise.
 * Randomise:
     Solves by randomly trying moves.
-Very fast but imprecise.
+Very fast but lightyears away from an acceptable solution.

 ### Visualisation:
 To visualise the results...